gardener/landscaper/docs/guided-tour/blueprints/helm-chart-resource/README.md

    kubectl apply -f <path to target.yaml>
    kubectl apply -f <path to installation.yaml>
    ```

-Storing the blueprint externally has the advantage that we can reuse it.
-If we want to deploy the same
-Helm chart to a second cluster, we create a second Target and a second Installation referencing the same component and
-blueprint.

 ## Remark on Charts Stored in a Helm Chart Repository